-A fast and healthy winter salad of spinach, beets, chick peas and carrots, tossed in a tart and sweet lemon-maple vinaigrette!
+A fast and healthy spinach and beet salad with chickpeas and carrots, all tossed in a tart and sweet lemon-maple vinaigrette, is great for a tasty winter salad!

 Happy New Year!
 I hope you all had a fun time ringing it in!
 Did you go out to a party?
 Do tell.
 We stay home with the kiddos in bed, so I’m always trying to live vicariously. 😉